-The post, which is a full time appointment, is funded by EPSRC and is available for up to 18 months (with the possibility of extension), and has a salary on the University grade 07S scale (currently £30,434 - £37,394 p.a.).
+The post, which is a full time appointment, is funded by InnovateUK and is available until 30 September 2016, has a salary on the University grade 07S scale (currently £30,434 - £37,394 p.a.).
 This includes membership of the Universities Superannuation Scheme (USS) and has an annual leave entitlement of 38 days per year (inclusive of all public holidays and university closed periods).